SK53/indicia-docs/developing/warehouse/tutorial-adding-field.rst

   -- Column: website_id

   ALTER TABLE taxon_groups ADD COLUMN website_id integer;
   COMMENT ON COLUMN taxon_groups.website_id IS 'Identifies the website that owns this taxon group, if any.
-Foreign key to the websites table.';
+FK to websites table.';

   -- Foreign Key: fk_taxon_groups_websites